All Episodes

 When Democrat Barack Obama's charter plane touched down Tuesday night in Muscatine, Iowa, aides were surprised that a car wasn't waiting to pick him up, take him to campaign events.

-It's because they landed at the wrong airport, flying in from Chicago.
+It's because they landed at the wrong airport flying in from Chicago.

 Instead of going to Cedar Rapids, the plane touched down about 100 miles to the west in Des Moines.

-Because they knew that when Obama got there, the energy would just cease.
+While waiting, the crowd took to dancing and chanting because they knew that when Obama got there, the energy would just cease.

 Also, from Burlington, Iowa, Barack Obama complained on Wednesday about an internet photo that claims a Democrat presidential candidate didn't hold his hand over his heart during the Pledge of Allegiance.